TimDaub/blockchain-training/README.md

 call it `balanceOf`.

-To test whether nor not the code that you wrote is correct, you can execute `truffle compile` in the root of your directory.
+To test whether nor not the code that you wrote is correct, you can execute `truffle compile` in the root folder of the project.

 ### 3.2 Giving our token a name